cortexproject/cortex/docs/arguments.md

    **Upgrade notes**: As this flag also makes all queries always read from all ingesters, the upgrade path is pretty trivial; just enable the flag.
 When you do enable it, you'll see a spike in the number of active series as the writes are "reshuffled" amongst the ingesters, but over the next stale period all the old series will be flushed, and you should end up with much better load balancing.
 With this flag enabled in the queriers, reads will always catch all the data from all ingesters.

-- `-ingester.max-series-per-metric`

-   Limit for the number of series a given metric can have in a single ingester.
-When running with `-distributor.shard-by-all-labels=false` (the default), this limit will enforce the maximum number of series a metric can have 'globally', but when running with `-distributor.shard-by-all-labels=true` the actual limit will be higher, depending on number of ingesters and replication factor.

 ## Ingester, Distributor & Querier limits.

 Cortex implements various limits on the requests it can process, in order to prevent a single tenant overwhelming the cluster.
 There are various default global limits which apply to all tenants which can be set on the command line.
 These limits can also be overridden on a per-tenant basis, using a configuration file.
 Specify the filename for the override configuration file using the `-limits.per-user-override-config=<filename>` flag.
 The override file will be re-read every 10 seconds by default - this can also be controlled using the `-limits.per-user-override-period=10s` flag.